ChristianKaltenecker/Distance-Based_Data/README.md

         * SPL Conqueror sample set files for a sampling strategy and  (e.g., sampledConfigurations_diversified_t1.csv)

 To compare the results, one has to compare the results of (1) the same case study using (2) the same sampling strategy, (3) the same random seed, and (4) the same sample size.
-The results can be compared by comparing (I.) error rates or/and (II.) sample sets.
+The results are compared by comparing (I.) error rates or/and (II.) sample sets.

 **I. Error Rates**:
 For comparing the error rates, the SPL Conqueror log files are required, since they contain the error rate.